On this Day

 Edison with his Phonograph in Menlo Park Laboratory, New York Graphic, April 10, 1878 Courtesy of Thomas Edison National Historical Park (3)

-Modern colorized photograph of Edison's portrait taken at the Mathew Brady Studio April 19, 1878
+Modern colorized photograph of the Edison portrait taken at the Mathew Brady Studio April 19, 1878.

-For an excellent summary of the invention of the Edison's Tinfoil Phonograph see "Rutgers School of Arts and Sciences Thomas A. Edison Papers: Edison and Innovation Series - "The Year of Innovation - The Tinfoil Phonograph"
+For a short summary of the invention of the Edison's Tinfoil Phonograph see "Rutgers School of Arts and Sciences Thomas A. Edison Papers: Tinfoil Phonograph - Inventing Sound Recording.

 Edison billboard outside Menlo Park, New Jersey (The Edison Phonograph Monthly, September 1909)